 WHAT ARE THESE PEASPROUT CHEN BOOKS ALL ABOUT?

-THAT SOUNDS LIKE A BOOK I NEED IN MY LIFE IMMEDIATELY, WHERE CAN I BUY IT?
+THOSE SOUND LIKE BOOKS I NEED IN MY LIFE IMMEDIATELY, WHERE CAN I BUY THEM?

 ARE PEOPLE SAYING NICE THINGS ABOUT PEASPROUT?

 Oh wow, yes.
-Super nice.
 Smiley emoticon.
-Publishers Weekly’s starred review called it “massively entertaining . . .
+Publishers Weekly’s starred review called the first book “massively entertaining . . .
 Peasprout Chen is a future legend, indeed.”
 Kirkus’ starred review called the second book “a riveting second act.”
 The New York Times said, “It’s Hermione Granger meets ‘Crouching Tiger, Hidden Dragon’ meets the Ice Capades meets ‘Mean Girls.’ . . .
 PEASPROUT CHEN: FUTURE LEGEND OF SKATE AND SWORD . . . speaks in a single, strong voice, thanks to its spirited heroine.”
-Daniel José Older said, “[A] thrilling, heartfelt tale about growing up and standing up for yourself told against a backdrop of stunning fight scenes and brilliant worldbuilding.
-Peasprout Chen is my new favorite heroine of young people’s literature.”
-Here are links to responses to the book:
+Here are links to reviews:

 Bulletin of Center for Children’s Books